mciocchi/atomic_d6/README.md

 | Nothing          | 3-4       |
 | Bane             | 1-2       |

+Whilst Skill Dice represent a character's ability, the Atomic D6 represents the narrative forces of chaos and fate, and everything outside of their control.

+In certain situations where many rolls are happening back to back, the GM may call for only one Atomic D6 for the sake of speed and simplicity.

+### Variant Rule: "There is no fate but what we make for ourselves."

+Some groups don't like the randomness that the Atomic D6 adds to the game.
+Others might want to substitute their own GM Oracle.
+In that case, they may choose to play without the Atomic D6.

-## Understanding the Atomic D6 in Context with Skill Rolls
+### Understanding the Atomic D6 in Context with Skill Rolls

 | **Description:** | **Result:**       |
 |------------------|-------------------|
 | "Yes, and..."    | Success with Boon |